smworley/notes/pythonnotes.md

 It is not a strongly typed language, which means that variables do not have to stay the data type that they are.
 You could use a variable 'i' as an integer and then later use it as a string, so a certain level of discipline is required to keep python code from turning into nonsensical spaghetti.

 **Editors:**
 I highly recommend [Anaconda's Spyder](https://www.spyder-ide.org/) editor to those who are getting started but still want more features than the IDE from the Python site.
 It also comes with conda and the conda terminal, which makes it very easy to download and install new packages.
-Personally use [JetBrain's PyCharm](https://www.jetbrains.com/pycharm/) (community ver.) to write and debug python, but for some applications it's overkill.
+There is also [JetBrain's PyCharm](https://www.jetbrains.com/pycharm/) (community ver.) but for some applications it's overkill, and it will not automatically download some of the packages required for data science applications.

 - **Note:** As of late, PyCharm 2019.1.2 doesn't play well with Anaconda.
 This has been confirmed as a problem on JetBrain's side but be warned, none of your library imports will work right if your installation of PyCharm isn't 100% exactly what they use.
 The team hopes to have this fixed in 2019.1.3 but I don't know when that's coming out.
 View issue thread [here](https://youtrack.jetbrains.com/issue/PY-35141).

 **Purpose of this document:**
 These are personal notes but also for anyone who may find them of use.
 It will get you started and can serve as a cheat sheet for those who are already familiar with the language.
-I specifically write this in response to a lot of pedantic tutorials.
+I specifically write this in response to a lot of pedantic tutorials, though those definitely have their place and I encourage anyone seeking a deeper understanding of the language to use those instead.
 There's a lot of examples here because that's the best way to learn code.
 If you're reading this to learn, I recommend testing the examples yourself breaking them.
 There's no better way to find out how something ticks than to break it.

 ## Table of Contents:
 - [Printing](#printing)